 People with this form of dementia commonly experience visual hallucinations, which can be quite vivid.
 This can happen early on in the condition.
 They might also experience difficulty in judging distances and movements, which can cause them to fall over for no apparent reason.

 This form of Dementia shares similarities with Parkinsons and Alzheimers, it is a progressive disease which means it will worsen over time but most days are different.
-We have found that if Harry know we are going to be getting together as a family he is able to mentally prepare himself for it and will stay quite lucid for a few hours but as he begins to tire the cracks begin to show.
+We have found that if Harry knows we are going to be getting together as a family he is able to mentally prepare himself for it and will stay quite lucid for a few hours but as he begins to tire the cracks begin to show.
 He will lose concentration, loses balance, can lose his temper quickly, can suffer from hallucinations and will sometimes fall asleep.
 His body goes into painful spasms when he is sleeping and so his sleep is disturbed too.
 He can often find the children are now too loud and boisterous for him so we try to explain to the children as best as we can that they need to be calm around Grandad but when you get 7 children and 3 dogs together it’s anything but calm.

 Sadly, at this point in time, there is no cure or specific treatment for Dementia with Lewy Bodies.
 Harry takes medication to ease the pain in his joints, together he and Lyn attend a few of the Parkinson’s groups in the Peterborough area to help with his mobility.
-They attend Parkinson’s Pilates, Dance & Movement and a Parkinson’s choir which helps to keep the vocal chords supple.
+They attend Parkinson’s Pilates, Dance & Movement and a Parkinson’s choir which helps to keep the vocal cords supple.

 What can we do?